ComScore

 • Time Commitment: 30 minutes

-Swap tequila or mezcal in for vodka and just like that, your Bloody Mary is a Bloody Maria.
-You can even top it off with some Mexican beer for a lighter finish.
+If it's Cinco de Mayo brunch you're hosting, there's no better match for chilaquiles than this gem.
+Swap tequila or mezcal in for vodka and just like that, your Bloody Mary becomes a Bloody Maria.
+You can even top it with some Mexican beer for a lighter finish, or garnish the rim with chamoy and Tajín.

 taryn pire